Jaydpatel01/AI-Assistant/README.md

 # AI Assistant

-An open-source AI-powered meeting assistant that provides real-time transcription and intelligent responses.
+An open-source AI-powered assistant that provides intelligent answers using screen capture and OCR.

 > **⚠️ LEGAL DISCLAIMER:** This software is for **personal educational use only**.
-Recording conversations without consent may be illegal in your jurisdiction.
 You are solely responsible for ensuring lawful use.
 The authors are NOT liable for any misuse.
 See [LICENSE](LICENSE) for full terms.

 ---